j127/parcel_demo/README.md

 ## ES5

-Parcel automatically transpiles the TypeScript to ES5 because of this line in `package.json`:
+Parcel automatically transpiles the JavaScript (or TypeScript) to ES5 because of this line in `package.json`:

 ```text
 "browserslist": "defaults",